 - Animations (hover behavior, transitions, etc.)

-What we did: When creating °neo we employed intensive user research and validation practices and they gave us absolute confidence in our designs, and our product.
+What we did: When creating °neo, we employed intensive user research and validation practices, and they gave us absolute confidence in our designs and product.

 Ready to meet °neo?